 You may write a cheque, money order, online, or cash payment to pay for car premiums.
 If you choose to pay with your credit card, it may help you to build some credit too.
 You may also set up a direct debit instruction with your bank.
 Bundling your car insurance premiums with other payments such as home insurance may help you save some money.
 You may get a multi-policy discount too.

 Until a few years ago there were only two options of payment methods of car insurance payment.
 They were either semimonthly or annually.
 Today there are other options available to pay as well.
 Depending on various factors, the decision to pay car insurance monthly or annually is specific to each person.
 Yearly and monthly payments methods have their own pros and cons as follows:

 - You may have to make a payment once a year and forget about it until the next renewal.

 - There are lesser hassles when you pay annually since you do not have to remember each month.

-- The chances getting a late fee charge is minimal.
+- The chances of getting a late fee charge are minimal.

 - You may enjoy a greater discount for paying annually.